MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/get-update-setting-value-using-code.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-Settings are solution components that enable makers and administrators to quickly configure apps to provide a customized experience.
+Settings are solution components that enable developers to quickly configure apps to provide a customized experience.
 Settings can be used to enable or disable features or configure feature behavior for a single app or all apps within an environment.
 More information: [Use settings to provide customized app experiences (preview)](../../../maker/data-platform/create-edit-configure-settings.md)

   > [!IMPORTANT]
   > - This is a preview feature and may not be available in all regions.